 Here’s the short list:

-- Organic foods can be found in more places.
-When I started, I was very limited to “organic only” stores and a few restaurants.
-Now I find organic selections popping up in mainstream stores and restaurants every where.
+Organic foods can be found in more places.
+When I started, I was very limited to specialty stores and a few restaurants.
+Now I find selections popping up in mainstream stores and restaurants every where.

-- The general public is becoming far more aware of organic.
+The general public is becoming far more organically aware.
 There are still big gaps in understanding.
 Myths and misconceptions still abound, but we’ve made real strides.

-- People are starting to value both organic (how food is grown) and local (where food is grown).
+People are starting to value both organics (how food is grown) and local (where food is grown).
 Both can be important pieces of a diet that is sustainable for us and for our planet.

 For better or worse, there are a lot more processed foods available with USDA organic certification.
-I’m excited about some of these (organic whole grain bread, organic tomato ketchup and organic peanut butter are real steps forward).
-I don.t think we need organic junk food, but this trend shows that organic is becoming something conventional wants to imitate.
+I’m excited about some of these (whole grain bread, tomato ketchup and peanut butter are real steps forward).
+I don’t think we need it for junk food, but this trend shows that organic is becoming something conventional wants to imitate.